writethedocs/www/docs/slack.rst

 That doesn't mean everything gets lost, though - you can always react to a message with the ``:suggest-for-newsletter:`` emoji to nominate it for inclusion in our next monthly newsletter.
-Sign up and see the newsletter archives at :doc:`/newsletter`!
+Read the newsletter archives at :doc:`/newsletter` and subscribe if you want them directly in your inbox!

 Default channels
 ----------------